 As a feminist storyteller, reading stories about feminist women is my favourite hobby.
 Especially those that cover intersectional, intergenerational feminism.
 ESPECIALLY those that give an insight into the side of Britain that we rarely get to see.
 I love books that light a fire in me and this one did so on repeat.

-I have always been a skincare enthusiast and the obsession is only deepening as I wade deeper into my 30s.
 After largely ignoring both my hair and skin last year, I am trying to make amends.
 I splurged on two nice skincare products this month: a moisturiser (Moisture Surge by Clinique) and a cleanser (Renaissance Cleansing Gel by OSKIA) .
 They have very similar consistency: gel like but with enough substance so that you can feel the product as you work it on your skin.
 While Moisture Surge is odourless, the cleansing gel has a gentle, natural smell that isn’t medicinal or perfume-y.
 I adore the smell of natural oils so this makes my dopamine levels rise.
 Both products leave my skin feeling amazing and pamperedl.
 I love using them everyday.

 I kid you not, this kid is growing up FASTER than I can deal.